 Required documentation in Pennsylvania: Overview

-The are, essentially, either 5 or 6 paperwork items that you are required to submit as a Pennsylvania homeschooler.
+The are, essentially, either 5 or 6 paperwork items that you are required to have as a Pennsylvania homeschooler.
 Two (or three, depending on your situation) come at the beginning of the year (or the beginning of the homeschool program if you’re withdrawing your student mid-year) and three come at the end of the year.